When the rains started in February, Diane and Derek started preparing.

 Meanwhile, the clean up continues.
 “We’re still finding small things we need to fix or chuck, especially little electrical kitchen items,” says Derek.
 “Now that they’ve been through the water, we can’t take the risk of turning them on.
 So we need to replace things like the blender and kettle.”

 After their experience, Derek says the one thing that will remain is the dedication and support of Red Cross volunteers.
 “The main thing that stood out for me with the Red Cross was they knew what they were doing.
 Not everybody was the same and they didn't treat everybody the same.
 When you first walked in, there was a friendly face.
-There was no judgment.
+There was no judgement.
 They are very quickly able to assess the situation of the person that's in front of them.

 “It made a big impression on me the fact that it's not just money.
 It's not just goods and services.
 It's the mental support they provided.
 Everything else was a process that was above and beyond the support that they gave us.”